aneasystone/github-trending/README.md

 ## All language

+* 【2024-01-09】[benman1 / generative_ai_with_langchain](https://github.com/benman1/generative_ai_with_langchain) - Build large language model (LLM) apps with Python, ChatGPT and other models.
+This is the companion repository for the book on generative AI with LangChain.
 * 【2024-01-08】[janhq / nitro](https://github.com/janhq/nitro) - A fast, lightweight, embeddable inference engine to supercharge your apps with local AI.
 OpenAI-compatible API
 * 【2024-01-08】[menyifang / En3D](https://github.com/menyifang/En3D) - Official implementation of "En3D: An Enhanced Generative Model for Sculpting 3D Humans from 2D Synthetic Data"
 * 【2024-01-07】[facebookresearch / audio2photoreal](https://github.com/facebookresearch/audio2photoreal) - Code and dataset for photorealistic Codec Avatars driven from audio